-During the public debates taking place on the recession and the country's economic situation in general, many politicians and political journalists, along with some researchers as well, have "dug themselves into ideological trenches," as Tibor Erdös graphically put it (35).
-An atmosphere of mutual suspicion prevails.
+During the public debates taking place on the recession and the country's economic situation in general, many politicians and political journalists, along with some researchers as well, have "dug themselves into ideological trenches," as Tibor Erdős so graphically put it.
 Those who talk about "stimulation" are suspected of supporting the government, while those who mention "restriction" are classed as liberal oppositionists.
-Erdös emphasizes that researchers should not climb into any ideological trenches, but retain their objectiveness and express views in accordance with their convictions.
+Erdős emphasizes that researchers should not climb into any ideological trenches, but retain their objectiveness and express views in accordance with their convictions.
 A similar opinion is expressed by Rudolf Andorka as well, who points out that "there is no single redeeming economic-policy recipe.
-Pragmatism is required; ideologies and dogmas cannot be allowed to determine economic policy (36)."
+Pragmatism is required; ideologies and dogmas cannot be allowed to determine economic policy."
+36